-Karifa Fofana – Case Manager
+Karifa Fofana – Director of Case Management

 Long before I held the title of Case Manager, Client Advocate, or even Treatment Technician, I knew I was an alcoholic and an addict.
 My journey towards recovery began at the age of 13, with experimentation in marijuana and alcohol as a means to cope with the feeling that I did not “fit in” with the world.

 My desire to become a musician only strengthened my resolve that I needed substances to illicit my best creative work.
 My failed attempts at launching my career led me to losing my sense of self and I became more enthralled with the lifestyle, rather than with the music.
 In 2011 at the age of 23 with no music career to speak of, I found myself struggling to go 24 hours without using a substance.
 I was in and out of jails and institutions.
 I did not understand how my life had gotten to this point.
 Only after being arrested for my 3rd DUI and facing prison time was able to finally admit and accept that I needed help.
 With the assistance of my parents, I was able to admit into a wonderful recovery program that was known for its unwavering support of men struggling with addiction.
 It was there that I was introduced to a 12- Step program way of living.

 At the suggestion of those who had stood by me, I made a decision to reside in a transitional living home for a total of 19 months.
 During that time, I was able to develop and practice life skills that continue to be an integral piece in how I make life choices today.
 I learned how to maintain healthy boundaries with those that I lived with, which later provided me a blueprint to establish and nurture healthy relationships with my family.
 Also while I was living in that transitional home I began volunteering daily at the detox facility that I had successfully completed.
 It was there in that service of giving back to others that my passion for helping people recover from alcoholism and addiction began to blossom.